JCube001/ChibiOS/demos/ARMCM4-Teensy3-GCC/readme.txt

 ** TARGET **

-The demo runs on an PJRC Teensy 3 board.
+The demo runs on a PJRC Teensy 3 board.

 ** The Demo **